VasilisAvgoustakis/citizen-quest/README.md

 All the previous ones, plus the following keyboard shortcuts are available in the player app if the `game.devModeShortcuts` configuration key is not set to `false`:

+- 'c': Change the console log level.
+Each press of 'l' toggles to a different level.
 - 'd': Toggle stats panel.
 Each press of 'd' toggles to a different panel.
 - 'f': Dumps flags to the javascript console.
 - 'h': Shows hitboxes.